howtographql/howtographql/content/backend/graphql-js/10-filtering.md

 ---
 title: Filtering
-pageTitle: "Server-side Filtering with GraphQL, Javascript & NodeJS"
+pageTitle: "Filtering with GraphQL, Javascript & Node.js Tutorial"
+description: "Learn best practices for implementing filters in a GraphQL API using query arguments with a Node.js & Express GraphQL server."
 question: How can you implement filters in GraphQL servers?
 answers: ["You need to define a special Filter root type", "You can simply use field arguments for that", "You need to use a special function from `graphql-tools`", "That's not possible yet"]
 correctAnswer: 1
-description: Learn how to use arguments to add filtering to your GraphQL queries.
 ---

 Another important Hackernews feature is searching the links, so you're going to be adding support for that now.
 You already know that it's possible to pass input data to mutations, via arguments.
 Now you're going to use this same concept to apply optional filters to the existing `allLinks` query.